-On Thursday, May 19, 2016, we will celebrate Convocation with over 800 JD and LLM/JSD graduates in two separate ceremonies.
+On Thursday, May 18, 2017, we will celebrate Convocation with over 800 JD and LLM/JSD graduates in two separate ceremonies at the Theater at Madison Square Garden.
 It is important that you review the following instructions to understand how the day will proceed and to familiarize yourself with your role.
 Your cooperation will help ensure that this day is special for everyone involved.

 Where do I go?